DEEP-IMPACT-AG/docker-pg_dump/README.md

 # docker-pg_dump

-Alpine docker image with postgres client and pg_dump as entry point
+Alpine docker image with postgres client and a dump script as entrypoint.